 Deepfakes, those realistic images and videos created using artificial intelligence and machine learning (AI/ML), are a growing threat on the digital landscape.
-With the advances in AI/ML technologies, deepfakes are turning up in fraud and forgery cases and proving to be a challenge to law enforcement.159
+With the advances in AI/ML technologies, deepfakes are turning up in fraud and forgery cases and proving to be a challenge to law enforcement.168

 It is not hard to imagine the technology used to develop deepfakes being used to conduct criminal activity in a remote credential usage scenario (e.g., the use cases being used for ISO/IEC 27533).
-Even as technical trust is advancing in efforts such as the OAuth Selective Disclosure efforts and OpenID for Verifiable Presentations, other technologies are evolving to find other ways to get around their protections.160
+Even as technical trust is advancing to protect the exchange of information according to standards (in efforts such as those mentioned in this paper, including ISO/IEC 18013-5, OAuth Selective Disclosure, and OpenID for Verifiable Presentations) deepfakes could compromise another part of the end-to-end implementation: biometric proofing processes or biometric authorization.
+In short, other technologies like deepfakes are evolving to find other ways to get around protections.169